HEATING YOUR PUDDING

 Place the room-temperature butter into a mixing bowl.
 Cream with a wooden spoon or use an electric hand whisk until light and creamy.
 Add sieved icing sugar and beat until all the sugar is smoothly incorporated.
 Add the brandy, cognac or rum to taste and stir well.
 If you add too much brandy the mixture may curdle.
 If it does, add more icing sugar until the mixture binds back together.

-The butter can be made up to five days in advance.
+The butter can be made up to five days in advance and refrigerated.

 BRANDY OR RUM SAUCE

 2 egg yolks

 1 tsp cornflour

 1 tsp light brown sugar

 Blend cornflour with a little of the cold milk.
 Heat the remaining milk without boiling.
 Stir into the blended cornflour.
 Return mixture to pan and bring back to boiling point.
 Mix together egg yolks, brandy or rum and sugar.
 Allow the cornflour liquid to cool a little and whisk into the egg mixture.
 Cook without boiling, whilst whisking until the sauce is thick and smooth.
 If it becomes too thick, add a little milk or cream.

 Serve hot over your Rotary Traditional Christmas Pudding.